Danny Drinkwater: Loan to Huddersfield Town

+Loan to Cardiff City

 On 8 July 2010, Manchester United agreed for Drinkwater to spend a season-long loan spell at Cardiff City.
 As they were under a transfer embargo at the time, Cardiff said that the move would be completed once this had been lifted.
 The move was eventually confirmed on 6 August 2010, once the embargo had been removed.
 His competitive debut for Cardiff came two days later, in their 1–1 home draw with Sheffield United on the opening day of the 2010–11 Football League season.

 Despite the loan having originally been intended to last the entire season, Manchester United recalled Drinkwater from Cardiff on 25 January 2011.
 During his time with Cardiff, he made 12 appearances, including nine in the Championship.

+Loan to Watford

 Just three days after his return to Manchester United, Drinkwater joined Watford on 28 January 2011 on loan until the end of the season.

+Loan to Barnsley

 On 23 August 2011, Drinkwater joined Barnsley on loan until 2 January 2012, which was later extended until 30 June 2012.
 He made 17 Championship appearances for the Tykes, scoring in a 5–3 loss at his former team Cardiff on 22 October.